exoplatform/exo-documentation/docs/SSO.rst

 5. Start up the platform:

-   Use the following command for linux Operating systems:
+   Use the following command on Linux operating systems:

    ::